opsschool/curriculum/meta/contributions.rst

 How to contribute
 *****************

-You can find the documentation source on Github and send pull requests:
+You can find the documentation source on GitHub and send pull requests:

   https://github.com/opsschool/curriculum